Miloš Josimov

-Miloš Josimov (Милош Јосимов; born 27 September 1984) is a Serbian professional footballer who plays as a defender for Radnički Sremska Mitrovica.
+Miloš Josimov (Милош Јосимов; born 27 September 1984) is a Serbian retired footballer who played as a defender.

 Career

 In the early stages of his career, Josimov represented numerous lower league clubs, including Beograd, Morava Ćuprija, Radnički Pirot, Železničar Beograd, and Sloven Ruma.
 He spent his most successful years at Donji Srem, winning promotion to the Serbian SuperLiga in 2012.
 Due to his performances, Josimov was named in the competition's 2012–13 Team of the Season.

 In June 2013, Josimov moved abroad and signed with Slovak club Slovan Bratislava, a two-year contract with an extension option.
 He made his competitive debut in a 1–1 league draw at home to Dunajská Streda on 12 July.
 Slovan won the championship with Josimov featuring in 16 out of 33 matches.
 In the summer of 2014, Josimov was demoted to the reserves.

 In 2017, Josimov moved to Finland and joined Ykkönen side KPV, helping them win promotion to the top flight in 2018.